shlienlab/raccoon/docs/clustering.rst

 :code:`resume` takes most of the same arguments as :code:`cluster`, you are free to change them,
 e.g to allow for a finer or deeper search by decreasing :code:`popcut` or increasing :code:`maxdepth`.
 The algorithm will automatically search for all candidate classes and extend the search.
 This includes classes higher up in the hierarchy that fell below the population threshold.
-Classes that were discarded as noise by the clustering algorithm or were below the :code:`minclusize` cutoff cannot be recovered.
+Classes that were discarded as noise by the clustering algorithm or were below the :code:`min_csize` cutoff cannot be recovered.